hrkt/hrkt.github.com/js-guides.md

 # Description

-This Gist entry consists of some coding styles, best practices, conventions of JavaScript and its frameworks.
+This entry consists of some coding styles, best practices, conventions of JavaScript and its frameworks.

 last update: 9 May 2017